Impact of time-retarded noise on dynamical decoupling schemes for qubits: Results

-We thus draw the following conclusions: (i) The time constant $T_\mathrm{DD}$ strongly depends on the duration $\Delta t$ and the spectral exponent $s$.
-We would like to emphasize that the performance depends on the detailed profile of the spectral noise power: The comparison between $\omega_c$ and $\Delta t$, which has been conducted in previous studies~\cite{Lidar2013} might be insufficient in some cases. (ii) For Ohmic reservoirs, the DD-approach never improves the time constant compared to HE and Ramsey experiments, unless for extremely short times $\omega_c \Delta t < 1$ with $\omega_q\ll \omega_c$.
+We thus draw the following general conclusions. (i) The time constant $T_\mathrm{DD}$ strongly depends on the duration $\Delta t$ and the spectral exponent $s$.
+We would like to emphasize that the performance depends on the detailed profile of the spectral noise power: the comparison between $\omega_c$ and $\Delta t$, which has been conducted in previous studies~\cite{Lidar2013}, might be insufficient in some cases. (ii) For Ohmic reservoirs, the DD approach never improves the time constant compared to HE and Ramsey experiments, unless for extremely short times $\omega_c \Delta t < 1$ with $\omega_q\ll \omega_c$.
 This corresponds to the ``decoherence acceleration'' found also in previous studies~\cite{ViolaPRA1998,RegoARPC2009}. (iii) For sub-Ohmic spectral densities with $1/4< s\leq 1$ the application of DD is beneficial compared to Ramsey experiments but the time constant still remains below the one seen in HE except for very short times. (iv) In the relatively deep sub-Ohmic range $s\leq 1/4$, the DD provides an improvement of the stability of coherence beyond both the HE and Ramsey findings for almost all parameter values; a few exceptions are found in our results for $\omega_q \Delta t = 0.2$ and $1$ with $s = 1/4$.

 Now, we comment on predictions in previous studies.
-The prediction of the decrease in the coherence time $T_\mathrm{DD}$ in the very-short-time region $\omega_c \Delta t < 1$ in previous studies~\cite{ViolaPRL1999,KhodjastehPRA2007} is consistent with our results.
+The prediction of the decrease in the coherence time $T_\mathrm{DD}$ in the very-short-time region $\omega_c \Delta t < 1$ in Refs.~\cite{ViolaPRL1999,KhodjastehPRA2007} is consistent with our results.
 In previous experiments~\cite{AlvarezPRL2011,SouzaPRL2011}, local maxima of $T_\mathrm{DD}$ were found, which was attributed to imperfect pulses.
-Our results suggest that local maxima is observed even with perfect pulses, for timescales sufficiently larger than those of the cutoff frequency of the reservoir.
+Our results suggest that local maxima are observed even with perfect pulses, for timescales sufficiently larger than those of the cutoff frequency of the reservoir.